-As a locally owned and operated trust company, Old Point Trust provides direct, "hands on", personalized service with a teamwork approach for each trust under our administration.
+As a locally owned and operated company, Old Point Wealth Management provides direct, "hands on", personalized service with a teamwork approach for each trust under our administration.

 A Trustee/Fiduciary's Responsibilities and/or Functions